quoirien/slide-machine/README.md

 ````
 1,1,1,1,1,1,1,1,1,1,1,0,0
 ````
 will have the effect of intermittently flashing a glimpse of layers below the current one.
+Note that there are details of complicated ways to set these values above in **Mode > This Layer > Effects >** -- though some of this more complicated functionality isn't that useful for the Flash settings because only 1 and 0 have any meaning here.

 #### Mode > This Layer > Effects > Orientation >